Down-bending Breaks in Galactic Disks Are an Intrinsic Byproduct of Inside-out Growth: Introduction

 The formation mechanisms of Type~II breaks also remain a subject of active debate, primarily centered on two proposed scenarios.
-The first attributes Type~II formation to radial migration and resonance-driven redistribution, where non-axisymmetric features, such as bars and spiral arms, may transport stars from the inner disk to beyond the break radius \citep{debattista2006, herpich2017}.
-While this framework may successfully explain observed U-shaped age profiles \citep{zheng2015, dale2015}, recent work suggests that such redistribution may eventually smooth out or erase these breaks \citep{sanchez2009, tang2020}.
+The first attributes Type~II formation to radial migration and resonance-driven redistribution, where non-axisymmetric features, such as bars and spiral arms, are able to transport stars from the inner disk to beyond the break radius \citep{debattista2006, herpich2017}.
+While this framework can explain observed U-shaped age profiles \citep{zheng2015, dale2015}, recent work suggests that such redistribution may eventually smooth out or erase these breaks \citep{sanchez2009, tang2020}.
 The second scenario involves an abrupt change in the radial star formation profile.
 Simulation studies indicate that Type~II disks may predominantly emerge from truncated star-forming disks \citep{pfeffer2022}.
 Observationally, these galaxies exhibit down-bending radial star formation rate (SFR) profiles \citep{tang2020}.
-However, while this may explain the observed radial truncation, it struggles to account for the old stellar populations at large radii; these may generally be attributed to supplementary radial migration \citep{roskar2008, tang2020} or an extended stellar halo \citep{pfeffer2022}.
+However, while this may explain the observed radial truncation, it struggles to account for the old stellar populations at large radii; these may generally require supplementary radial migration \citep{roskar2008, tang2020} or an extended stellar halo \citep{pfeffer2022}.

 The occurrence of Type~II profiles may also be influenced by environment, with a notable suppression observed in cluster galaxies \citep{erwin2012, mondelin2025cluster}. \citet{pfeffer2022} linked this reduced Type~II fraction to the generally lower star-formation rates in cluster environments, suggesting that Type~II disks may fade into Type~I profiles once star formation ceases.
 This view is supported by \citet{sanchez2023}, who found a higher fraction of perturbations in field Type~II disk galaxies ($42\% \pm 19\%$) compared to Type~I ($17\% \pm 17\%$), implying that perturbations may drive Type~II formation by enhancing star formation.
 Conversely, \citet{mondelin2025simulation} propose that Type~II profiles originate from internal processes such as disk instabilities and resonances during early formation phases, and are subsequently eroded by the cluster environment.
 These conflicting perspectives highlight a key uncertainty: whether the Type~II profile is a transient feature associated with star formation or instead arises from internal disk evolution.
 The latter scenario would potentially challenge the traditional view of the Type~I profile as the fundamental baseline.